typoes/harry-potter-gen-z/book_1/chapter_4.md

 The giant chuckled darkly.

-"Yer great puddin' of a son don' need fattenin' anymore, Dursley, don' worry."
+"Yer great puddin' of a son don' need fattenin' anymore, Dursley, chill."

 He passed the sausages to Harry, who was so hungry he had never tasted anything so wonderful, but he still couldn't take his eyes off the giant.
 Finally, as nobody seemed about to explain anything, he said, "I'm sorry, but I still don't really know who you are."
 The giant took a gulp of tea and wiped his mouth with the back of his hand.

 "Call me Hagrid," he said, "everyone does.
-An' like I told yeh, I'm Keeper of Keys at Hogwarts -- yeh'll know all about Hogwarts, o' course.
+An' like I told yeh, I'm Keeper of Keys at Hogwarts -- yeh'll know all about Hogwarts, o' course."

 "Er -- no," said Harry.

 Hagrid looked shocked.

-"Sorry," Harry said quickly.
+"My b" Harry said quickly.

-"Sorry ?" barked Hagrid, turning to stare at the Dursleys, who shrank back into the shadows.
+"Your b?" barked Hagrid, turning to stare at the Dursleys, who shrank back into the shadows.
 "It's them as should be sorry!
 I knew yeh weren't gettin' yer letters but I never thought yeh wouldn't even know abou' Hogwarts, fer cryin' out loud!
-Did yeh never wonder where yer parents learned it all?"
+Did yeh never wonder where yer parents learned their shit?"

-"All what?" asked Harry.
+"What shit?" asked Harry.

-"ALL WHAT?"
+"WHAT SHIT?"
 Hagrid thundered.
-"Now wait jus' one second!"
+"Now hold the phone!"

 He had leapt to his feet.
-In his anger he seemed to fill the whole hut.
-The Dursleys were cowering against the wall.
+Boi was amgery, no cap.
+The Dursleys were triggered against the wall.

 "Do you mean ter tell me," he growled at the Dursleys, "that this boy -- this boy! -- knows nothin' abou' -- about ANYTHING?"